 The Journal of Soil Science was first published in 1950 and this became the European Journal of Soil Science in 1994.
 Just over 100 papers are published annually in its six editions.
 The current Editor-in-Chief is Professor Margaret Oliver.

-- The average time taken for a first decision on a paper from the date of submission is 34 days, which is fast.
+- The average time taken for a first decision on a paper from the date of submission is 40 days.

 - The EJSS features papers on chemical, physical and biological processes and their interactions with the environment, novel methods, pedometrics, proximal sensing and so on.